oracle/weblogic-remote-console/documentation/content/en/latest/set-console/contribute-wrc-repository/_index.md

 5. Open a browser window and enter <code>http://localhost:8012</code> in the address bar.

-6. Connect to a provider and you can manage it as you would in the regular WebLogic Remote Console.
+6. Test your changes to WebLogic Remote Console.

 To end the session, enter <code>Ctrl+C</code> in the command window.